TSTEM-Mittins/VEX-Notifier/README.md

 - Role: Member, Mechanical, 2nd season member
 - Resarch Style: Moderaly watches videos and scouts during the brain storming process.
 - Purpose in Test: Represent the average member research activity.
 To determine whether the bot providing passive reserch would would help inform membors who do not actively search.
-- Hypothesis: May not actively search for information on their own bu could benefit from summarized content issued in the Discord Server.
+- Hypothesis: May not actively search for information on their own but could benefit from summarized content issued in the Discord Server.

 ---